 What’s motivating your contact center?
-Perhaps you have an established set of goals and objectives for your call center operations — but when was the last time you updated them?
+Perhaps you have an established set of goals and objectives for your call center operations — and KPIs that are essential to your business.
+But when was the last time you reviewed them?
 If it’s profits alone that guide you in setting your goals and objectives, you have some work to do!
 You could conduct some competitor research to get some ideas, but before you do, it’s helpful to identify your call center type.

 Are you inbound or outbound?
 Sales or service?

 - An inbound service contact center has agents answering inbound customer service calls.
 Appropriate goals might be to improve the customer experience by aiming for faster response time or improved cSat scores.